-Insights from research by Hugh Magill, chief fiduciary officer at Northern Trust
+Insights from research by Hugh Magill, Former Vice Chairman at Northern Trust.

 Estate Planning has not caught up with changing family structures.
 Work with your advisors to overcome this disconnect.